8 Causes of Miscommunication and Misunderstanding

 In his Ted talk, Julian Treasure argues that we're rapidly losing our listening skills.
 Our apps have thrown us in a constant state of distraction; our headphones lock us in a private bubble.

 Indeed, plenty of today's miscommunication can be blamed on the receiver's inability to focus.
 If you want to sharpen your listening skills, Treasure offers a few exercises:

 Similarly, oftentimes miscommunication can be blamed on poor speaking skills.
 Some people express themselves so incoherently that they're near impossible to follow.

-One powerful tip is to speak with structure, for example using a what - so what - now what approach.
+One powerful communication tip is to speak with structure – for example by using a what - so what - now what approach.
 Start talking about the what.
 Then about why it's relevant.
 Then what the next steps should be.

 That’s Timoor.
 He’s a big basketball fan like you.
 Let me introduce you to him.

 In another talk, Julian Treasure shares some tips on how to speak so others will want to listen: